 The structure and theory of the atom developed throughout history, as pointed out in the previous section, with unquestionable conceptual and technical advances in the understanding of the different phases of matter in general or, to be more correct, the reticular structure of matter or global aether.

-I believe one of the nicest and most interesting ways to explain the structure and definition of the atom in the new theory is to present its primary properties and characteristics in relation to previous atomic theories or conceptions.
-On the one hand, homage is paid to these contributions for pointing out important aspects and, on the other hand, both the explanation as well as the understanding of new ideas and the concept of atom is simplified, whether one agrees with them or not.
+We think one of the nicest and most interesting ways to explain the structure and definition of the atom in the new theory is to present its primary properties and characteristics about previous atomic theories or conceptions.
+On the one hand, homage is paid to these contributions for pointing out important aspects and, on the other hand, both the understanding of new ideas and the concept of the atom is easier, whether one agrees with them or not.

 On another hand, the idea is to present the most innovative properties of the atom, not the implications on the development of the entire Standard Model of the Physics of Elementary Particles.
 In any case, it is worth pointing out that the most innovative characteristics of the atom in Global Mechanics are those related to the concept and motion of electrons together with the stable state of the particles in its nucleus.
 The new atom theory explains the properties of electron motion within both an orbit as well as those that generate a change between orbits.